 Albany: Humpbacks travelling northwest can be viewed from Albany’s bays from June to November.
 Southern right whales also migrate north from Antarctica, and they shelter in Albany’s southern bays to mate and give birth before returning south.

-Augusta: Head to Flinders Bay from June to August and witness the annual migration of humpback and southern right whales from Antarctica to the warmer conditions in Western Australia.
+Augusta: Head to Flinders Bay from June to August and witness the annual migration of humpback and southern right whales from Antarctica to the warmer conditions in WA.
 This location is even more noteworthy, as it provides the opportunity to witness the rare interaction of these two species.